nkorsakov-tw/qa.md/test-plan-portals.md

 - Visit the 'Subscription' section and ensure that all data for the user who recently arranged a subscription is correct and all fields are filled in.
 - Return to the 'Subscription Profile' and verify that you can modify and add information, as well as remove information (except for the email address).

-### Payments Sections
+### Account

-- If you have a role as Payments Reseller, you can test other sections of the Reseller Portal.
+If you have a role as Payments Reseller, you can test other sections of the Reseller Portal such as 'Account'.

 - Navigate to 'Account'.
 Review the provided data and check for its accuracy.
 - Set different timeframes and monitor how the data changes.
 - If you have access to execute payouts, test how this feature reflects in the 'Account' section.

+### Payments Locations

 - Navigate to 'Payments Locations'.
 - Click 'Add location'.
-- Switch between time zones.
+- Switch between timezones.
 Ensure that you can do this.
 - When entering the email, you should be prompted for its validity if necessary.
 - Set different processing fees and acquirer fees.
 - Add another email and confirm that it attaches to the payments location like the primary email.